Preity Zinta: Established actress (2003–2007)

-Zinta was the lead in India's three highest-grossing films of 2003: The Hero: Love Story of a Spy, Koi...
+Zinta's career surged significantly in 2003 as she was the lead in India's three highest-grossing films of the year: The Hero: Love Story of a Spy, Koi...
 Mil Gaya and Kal Ho Naa Ho.
 The Hero, co-starring Sunny Deol and Priyanka Chopra, is an action drama about a Research and Analysis Wing (RAW) secret agent on a mission to gather intelligence about terrorist activity from across the border of Kashmir.
 Zinta played the part of Reshma, a Kashmiri villager who falls in love with the agent and becomes part of this network.
 The film, involving stunts never seen before in the cinematic history of Bollywood, became the most expensive Hindi film ever produced at the time.
 The third-highest-grossing film of the year, it was labelled a disappointment against its high production costs.

-She next starred in Honey Irani's directorial debut, Armaan; the drama is set in a hospital and follows the travails of its personnel and its principal, Dr. Akash (Anil Kapoor), who struggles arduously to sustain the institution financially.
-Zinta played Akash's schizophrenic wife Sonia Kapoor, a role written specially for her and which she considered her best to that point.
+She next starred in Honey Irani's directorial debut, Armaan; the drama is set in a hospital and follows the travails of its personnel and its principal, Dr. Akash (Anil Kapoor), who struggles arduously to sustain the institution financially and enters into a marriage of convenience to save it.
+Zinta played Akash's egocentric, excessively possessive and capricious wife Sonia Kapoor, a role written specially for her and which she considered her best to that point.
 The film received predominantly positive reviews, and Zinta was particularly praised.
-Khalid Mohamed called her a "peppy scene-stealer, achieving her manic mood swings dexterously", and Vinayak Chakravorty concluded, "As Sonia, Preity takes over the script and, indeed, the film, unleashing a brilliant act as the deceptively bubbly but manipulative wife."
+Khalid Mohamed called her a "peppy scene-stealer, achieving her manic mood swings dexterously", and Vinayak Chakravorty of Hindustan Times concluded that she "takes over the script and, indeed, the film" with "a brilliant act".
 For her performance, she received nominations for Best Performance in a Negative Role at different award ceremonies, including Filmfare.